 Assays are usually performed for the quantification of the analyte in a sample.
 They could either asses the content of the analyte or the potency of it.
 For both aspects appropriate methods are required by the authorities.
 This is due to the fact, that it must be shown that the claimed amount of active pharmaceutical ingredient is indeed inside the drug product and that the active pharmaceutical ingredient is indeed “active”.
-In other words, assays essentially measure either how much of the analyte (in this case the drug substance) is present in the sample or its effectivity as per the claim.
+In other words, assays essentially measure either how much of the analyte (in this case the active pharmaceutical ingredient) is present in the sample or its declared potency.

 In summary, these tests serve to guarantee the pharmaceutical quality by evaluating